hoathienly/2d-xy-ecmc/README.md

         MP a multiple of pi, e.g. take a measurement after every MP*pi interval,

         s a multiple of the number of samples, the real number of samples is S = s*sS, where sS = 10000

+# Monday, Nov.
+26, 2018
+I believe the last bug is found today.